Connect with us

 Advertise with us

-As King’s College London’s official student newspaper since 1973, Roar has been undeniably, unavoidably relevant for nearly fifty years.
+As King’s College London’s leading student newspaper since 1973, Roar has been undeniably, unavoidably relevant for nearly fifty years.
 Advertising with us, either online or in print, gives you the opportunity to communicate with the vast KCL (and broader University of London) student body, staff and alumni.

 Our readership